YashMishra0101/Git-Inspector/readme.md

 # Getting Started

-To get started with this weather app, follow these steps:
+To get started with this GitInspector project, follow these steps:

 1. Clone the repository to your local machine using the command: git clone https://github.com/YashMishra0101/Git-Inspector
 2. Navigate to the project directory: `cd GitInspector`